Top 6 Indexing Options for Your Portfolio in 2025

 If you’re brand new to investing and not sure about ETFs, then this may not be the best option.
 However, if you are interested in DIY investing, this will likely be the lowest cost option and keeping MER low will make a big difference over the long term.

-DIY index investing involves opening up a discount brokerage and buying and selling index ETFs which trade like stocks.
+DIY index investing involves opening up a discount brokerage and buying and selling index ETFs (which trade like stocks).
 To keep costs to an absolute minimum, the ideal scenario is to use a discount brokerage that waives the trading free on ETFs.

 Once you choose a brokerage, the next step is to choose the ETFs that represent: Canada; US; International; and, Bonds.
 If you want to keep it super simple, you can create an indexed global portfolio with only three ETFs:

-• Canada: XIC (MER: 0.07%);
+- Canada: XIC (MER: 0.07%);

-• U.S and International: XAW (MER: 0.22%);
+- U.S and International: XAW (MER: 0.22%);

-• Bonds: VAB (MER: 0:13%);
+- Bonds: VAB (MER: 0.13%);

 Asset allocation is another element that you’ll need to think about – in other words, the percentage of bonds and equities in your portfolio.
 Essentially, you’ll want to increase your bond allocation as you get closer to retirement.
-Bonds will reduce the big swings in portfolio value from year to year (volatility), but will slightly reduce your portfolio return over the long term.

 After you’ve set-up your portfolio, you’ll need to periodically adjust your holdings so that it maintains your asset allocation – this is called rebalancing your portfolio.
 So if you want to have 25% in each of Canada/US/International/Bonds, at the end of the year, the ratio will likely be a bit off.
 For me, I like to rebalance when I add new money to the account.

-All-in-One Portfolio ETFs
+2) DIY with All-in-One Portfolio ETFs

 The option of using a Robo-advisor is gaining traction for investors that want to be totally hands off.
 Essentially, the Robo-advisor will determine your risk tolerance via questionnaire and set your index bond/equity allocation accordingly.

-4. Tangerine
+5) Tangerine

-For a 1.07% fee, Tangerine offers indexed balanced funds that are a really simple solution for investors.
+For a 1.06% fee, Tangerine offers indexed balanced funds that are a really simple solution for investors.
 Essentially, you buy one of their balanced funds that are differentiated by the ratio of equities/bonds.
 Here is a summary:

-• Tangerine Balanced Portfolio: 60% equities (20% Canada; 20% US; 20% International) and 40% Canadian bonds.
+- Tangerine Balanced Portfolio: 60% equities (20% Canada; 20% US; 20% International) and 40% Canadian bonds.

-• Tangerine Balanced Growth Portfolio: 75% equities (25% Canada; 25% US; 25% Internationaal) and 25% Canadian bonds.
+- Tangerine Balanced Growth Portfolio: 75% equities (25% Canada; 25% US; 25% Internationaal) and 25% Canadian bonds.

-• Tangerine Equity Growth Portfolio: 100% equities (33.3% Canada; 33.3 US; 33.3 International)
+- Tangerine Equity Growth Portfolio: 100% equities (33.3% Canada; 33.3 US; 33.3 International)

 6. Your Defined Contribution Pension